Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Simulation Study

 \subsection{Simulation 2}

-We further investigate the robustness of the alignment warping limit, $\nu$.
-In practical applications, the precise true warping limit, $\eta$, is often unknown.
-Consequently, the alignment warping limit, $\nu$, must be selected based on approximate prior knowledge, potentially deviating from $\eta$.
-In this simulation, data is generated following the same setting in Section~\ref{subsec:sim1} except that the true warping limit $\eta$ is not randomly generated.
-We use five different true warping limits $\eta \in \{20,25,30,35,40\}$ while the warping limit for alignment is set to be $\nu=30$.
+In practical applications, the true warping limit $\eta$ is typically unknown.
+As a result, the alignment warping limit $\nu$ must be chosen based on approximate prior knowledge, which may not perfectly match the true value.
+To examine the impact of this mismatch, we conducted a simulation study using the same data generation process described in Section~\ref{subsec:sim1}.
+Specifically, we evaluated 21 different true warping limits $\eta \in \{0,0.8,\ldots,8,\ldots,15.2, 16\}$ seconds, while fixing the alignment warping limit at $\nu=8$ seconds.

-Table~\ref{tab:sim_u_summary_full} summarizes the performance metrics of four alignment methods across five different true warping limits.
-The penalized SRVF method generally outperforms the other methods.
-When the true warping limits are smaller than the warping limit for alignment (i.e., $\eta\in\{20,25\}$), the no-alignment method performs comparably to penalized SRVF due to small true warping limits.
-Conversely, when the true warping limits are larger than $\nu=30$ (i.e., $\eta\in\{35,40\}$), some metrics of penalized SRVF get closer to those of unpenalized SRVF, but penalized SRVF still outperforms in most cases. some penalized SRVF metrics approach those of unpenalized SRVF, though penalized SRVF remains superior in most cases.
-These findings indicate that selecting $\nu$ within a reasonable warping limit range yields robust alignment outcomes for the penalized SRVF method, even when the exact degree of true warping, $\eta$, is uncertain.
+Figure~\ref{fig:sim2} represents two performance metrics ($d_a$ and bias) of the penalized SRVF method across 21 different true warping limits $\eta$.
+The results illustrate the method’s robustness to variation in the true warping limit.
+Notably, when $\eta$ falls within approximately two seconds of the alignment limit $\nu = 8$ seconds, the penalized SRVF method achieves low $d_a$ and minimal bias, indicating accurate alignment and estimation.
+These findings suggest that even without precise knowledge of the true warping limit, selecting $\nu$ within a reasonable range yields reliable performance, underscoring the method’s practical utility in real-world applications.